maryrosecook/gitlet/README.md

 Gitlet is a toy that demonstrates how Git works under the covers.
 The code is about 1000 lines.
 It's written to be readable.
 It's not written to be fast or feature complete.

+If you're reading the source, start at the main API file: [gitlet.js](src/gitlet.js).

 ## Contact

 Mary Rose Cook - http://maryrosecook.com